 - Learn how to manage stress.

-Techniques of stress reduction include deep breathing, mental imaging and focusing on one word or thought which relaxes the mind and body and can also incorporate muscle relaxation.
-Daily practice can have many long-term affects on health and mental well being.
+Techniques of stress reduction include deep breathing, mental imaging, and focusing on one word or thought which relaxes the mind and body and can also incorporate muscle relaxation.
+Daily practice can have many long-term effects on health and mental well-being.

 Another resource is a stress management group, which provides the benefit of engaging with people who have shared experiences and can provide you with support and encouragement.